 |<================ free grading period =======================>|

 Up to 2017, ECF charged a set amount per graded game, so those who played fewer games would often wait to decide if it was cheaper to pay that instead of paying a membership fee.
-Then, ECF decided it was uneconomic for ECF to chase small amounts and set game fees to be the same price as bronze membership, but apply to any number of games above a free quota of 3, per league (or per club for graded internal club games).
+Then, ECF decided it was uneconomic for them to chase small amounts and set game fees to be the same price as bronze membership, but apply to any number of games above a free quota of 3, per league (or per club for graded internal club games).
 Game counts of non-ECF-members were therefore shown in player lists on the NECL website to help track this, and those likely to play more than 3 graded games in the season were encouraged to join (or renew).
 Although clubs could not guarantee a non-member will join/renew, they could delay inclusion in team selections until ECF membership is assured, so paying a subscription up front was preferable to later having to cover invoiced fees (and more economic for players who play in more than one league, or have internal club graded games, as the same level of fee is repeatedly invoiced to each ‘cost centre’ where the quota is exceeded).
 If an application was shown to be in process it’s completion was taken on trust, otherwise any occasional delays on this tended to be only a SHORT period of uncertainty before player, club and league all knew where they stood.

 |<======= playing season 1 ======>||<======= playing season 2 =======>|

-…………………|<===== membership period 1 =====>|
+……………………|<===== membership period 1 =====>|

 |<===== free grading period 1 =====>||<== ?? grading period 2 ?? …..